jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/write/_configurableof.md

   * `_projectId` is the ID of the project to find a configurable funding cycle for.
   * `_configured` is the time at which the configuration is occurring.
   * `_weight` is the weight to store along with a newly created configurable funding cycle.
-  * `_configureActiveFundingCycles` is if the active funding cycle should be configurable.
-Otherwise the next funding cycle will be used.
 * The function is private to this contract.
 * The function returns the ID of a configurable funding cycle.